TOK essay interactions

-During the essay-writing process, you will meet with your TOK teacher three times to talk about your progress in planning and writing the essay.
-What you discuss during these ‘interactions’ forms the basis of your (PPF).
+You’ll meet with your TOK teacher three times to talk about your progress in planning and writing the essay.
+Your discussions during these ‘interactions’ form the basis of your (PPF).

 Details of the three interactions

-Interaction 1 In your first interaction, you’ll discuss the PT that you have chosen, and why, the general meaning of the title, the key words and phrases in the title, and possible AOKs that you can use to discuss the question.
+In your first interaction, you’ll discuss the PT that you have chosen, and why, the general meaning of the title, the key words and phrases in the title, and possible AOKs that you can use to discuss the question.
 By the end of the interaction, you should have certainty about your choice of PT, a good idea of AOKs, and be ready to write your introduction.

-Interaction 2 During your second interaction, you’ll explain how you have (perhaps referring to key thinkers and ideas, challenges you’re making to assumptions in the PT, the suitability of personal experiences and other RLSs, points of view that you are considering, and any problems you’ve encountered so far.
-This will help you to construct an essay plan, and get you fully ready to .
+During your second interaction, you’ll explain how you have moved your ideas forward (perhaps referring to key thinkers and ideas, challenges you’re making to assumptions in the PT, the suitability of personal experiences and other RLSs, points of view that you are considering, and any problems you’ve encountered so far.
+This will help you to construct an essay plan, and get you fully ready to write your draft essay.

-Interaction 3 In the third interaction, you’ll go over the written feedback that your teacher has given you for your draft essay, to ensure that you’ve understood all the comments and know how to implement them.
+In the third interaction, you’ll go over the written feedback that your teacher has given you for your draft essay, to ensure that you’ve understood all the comments and know how to implement them.
 After this interaction, you should feel completely ready to write the final version of the essay.

 More support for the TOK essay